loyjoy/welcome/help/bots/processes/subprocesses/web_push_opt_in.md

 ## Web push opt-in

-Collect opt-ins for push notifications and send personalized push messages to your customers.
+Collect opt-ins for Web push notifications to send personalized Web push messages to your customers.
 GDPR compliant.